alistair-hmh/es-next-fundamentals/README.md

 See Youtube Video: [ReactCasts #9 - Immutability in JavaScript](https://youtu.be/4LzcQyZ9JOU)

-- Why is immutability important?
+- Why is immutability important? (in no particular order)
+	+ Re-usability
 	+ Providing Stable State
 	+ Reduce/eliminate of unintended side-effects (functional programming)
 	+ Better data control